jeffh/Hydrant/docs/source/mapper_reference.rst

 HYDMapURLToString
 =================

-This provides conviences to :ref:`HYDMapObjectToStringByFormatter` by using :ref:`HYDURLFormatter` to convert an `NSURL` to a string.
+This provides conveniences to :ref:`HYDMapObjectToStringByFormatter` by using :ref:`HYDURLFormatter` to convert an `NSURL` to a string.

 The following helper functions are available::